maxkofler/sondbus/spec/Sondbus.md

 All frames are checked for errors using a crc8 checksum.
 The checksum to be used is the `AUTOSAR` flavor.

+The CRC is calculated over all the leading bytes, including:

+- Start
+- Type
+- Address
+- Length
+- Data

 ## Error handling

 The inclusion of a CRC hints at the presence of error detection.